World leaders fine-tune punitive measures against Russia

-Macron also said that the EU has decided on economic aid for Ukraine in the “unprecedented” amount of 1.5 billion euros ($1.68 billion).

-Russia’s civil aviation authority has banned U.K. flights to and over Russia in retaliation to the British ban on Aeroflot flights.
-Rosaviatsiya said that all flights by U.K. carriers to Russia as well as transit flights are banned starting Friday.
-It said the measure was taken in response to the “unfriendly decisions” by the British authorities who banned flights to the U.K. by the Russian flag carrier Aeroflot as part of sanctions over Russia’s invasion of Ukraine.
+The May 28 UEFA Champions League final, the Superbowl of European soccer, was stripped from St. Petersburg and replaced by Paris after the involvement of French President Emmanuel Macron.
+Formula One also dropped this season’s Russian Grand Prix at Sochi in protest.

-Countries in Asia and the Pacific have joined the United States, the 27-nation European Union and others in the West in piling on punitive measures against Russian banks and leading companies.
+Action wasn't only limited to Western powers.
+Countries in Asia and the Pacific have joined the United States, the EU and others in the West in piling on punitive measures against Russian banks and leading companies.
 The nations have also set up export controls aimed at starving Russia's industries and military of semiconductors and other high-tech products.

 “Japan must clearly show its position that we will never tolerate any attempt to change the status quo by force,” Prime Minister Fumio Kishida told reporters Friday while announcing new punitive measures that included freezing the visas and assets of Russian groups, banks and individuals, and the suspension of shipments of semiconductors and other restricted goods to Russian military-linked organizations.

-“Russia’s invasion of Ukraine is an extremely grave development that affects the international order, not only for Europe but also for Asia,” Kishida said.

-The moves follow Russia's full-scale invasion of Ukraine.
-Putin's forces conducted airstrikes on cities and military bases, and his troops and tanks rolled into the nation from three sides.
-Ukraine's government pleaded for help as civilians fled.
-Scores of Ukrainians, civilians and service members alike, were killed.

-“An unthinkable number of innocent lives could be lost because of Russia’s decision,” New Zealand Prime Minister Jacinda Ardern said.
-She announced targeted travel bans against Russian officials and other measures.
+New Zealand Prime Minister Jacinda Ardern said “an unthinkable number of innocent lives could be lost because of Russia’s decision,” and announced targeted travel bans against Russian officials and other measures.

-UK Defense Secretary Ben Wallace rejected Russian claims of success on the first day of its invasion, telling Sky News that it had “failed to deliver” on its major objectives and is behind on its timetable for advance.

-Wallace also said that imposing a no-fly zone over Ukraine would put British pilots in direct conflict with Russian forces, and enforcing it would effectively require NATO to declare war on Russia and broaden the conflict in Ukraine.
+Taiwan announced Friday that it would join in economic sanctions, although it did not specify what those would be.
+They could potentially be focused on export control of semiconductor chips, where Taiwan is the dominant producer.

+“Tthe Chinese government is following through on easing trade restrictions with Russia and that is simply unacceptable,” Australian Prime Minister Scott Morrison complained.
+“You don’t go and throw a lifeline to Russia in the middle of a period when they’re invading another country,” he added.

 At the United Nations, officials set aside $20 million to boost U.N. humanitarian operations in Ukraine.
 Separately, the U.N.
 Security Council is expected to vote Friday on a resolution condemning Russia and demanding the immediate withdrawal of all its forces.
 Moscow, however, is certain to veto it.